Find your Los Angeles stay. View LA hotels.

 Explore the garden

-Once you’ve had a chance to walk around inside, take a step outside.
+Once you’ve had a chance to walk around inside, step outside.
 Many visitors may not realize that the Central Garden is also a work of art.
-Designed by renowned artist Robert Irwin, this 134,000-square-foot living work of art features more than 500 varieties of plant materials specifically chosen to illustrate the interaction between light, color and reflection.
+Designed by renowned artist Robert Irwin, this 134,000-square-foot (12,449-square-meter) living work of art features more than 500 varieties of plant materials specifically chosen to illustrate the interaction between light, color, and reflection.

-Insider tip: If you’re traveling with small children, stop by the Museum Entrance Hall to pick up “Be a Getty Art Detective” guides that will send kids on a scavenger hunt throughout the galleries and grounds.
-Both the “Find the Art…Solve the Mystery” and “Explore the Architecture and Gardens” guides are available in English and Spanish.
+Insider tip: Both the “Find the Art…Solve the Mystery” and “Explore the Architecture and Gardens” guides are available in English and Spanish.

 Cafe area overlooking LA at the Getty Center